Chemistry for Health Professions, BS

 Delaware State University provides undergraduates with wide latitude to pursue independent research.
 Students enjoy the opportunity to design their own studies, analyze results, and present their findings — while gaining valuable preparation for graduate school or the work force.

-Students who graduate with a Chemistry Health Professions degree are equipped for a wide range of careers.
+Students who graduate with a Chemistry for Health Professions degree are equipped for a wide range of careers.
 Their laboratory, research, and analytical skills are sought after by employers within a number of rapidly growing industries.
 These employers include:

 - drug manufacturers